The Vicious Circle

 2.3 What the Model Uses & What It Found

-To explain the general disability benefit rate across localities, I used eight explanatory variables: log salary, peripherality index, income support rate, share of population aged 65+, labour participation rate, dependency ratio, and two dummy variables — Arab-majority locality and Haredi-majority locality (OLS with HC3 robust standard errors; N = 263, R² = 0.698).
+To explain the general disability benefit rate across localities, we used eight explanatory variables: log salary, peripherality index, income support rate, share of population aged 65+, labour participation rate, dependency ratio, and two dummy variables — Arab-majority locality and Haredi-majority locality (OLS with HC3 robust standard errors; N = 263, R² = 0.698).

 Five of these variables are statistically significant (p < 0.05): log salary (β = −5.964, p < 0.001), Arab-majority locality (β = −1.414, p = 0.004), share 65+ (β = +0.175, p < 0.001), dependency ratio (β = −0.029, p < 0.001), and peripherality index (β = −0.236, p = 0.005).
 In plain terms: a locality with an Arab majority is associated with a 1.41 percentage-point lower disability rate, all else equal; a one-percentage-point increase in the share of residents aged 65 and above is associated with a 0.175 pp higher disability-benefit rate on average; and a 1% increase in average salary is associated with a 0.060 pp lower disability rate (Level-Log model: β / 100 = −5.964 / 100).